C-Mierez/Web3-Solidity/README.md

 - `tests`

 Used throughout the different sub-projects.
 Looking to see and compare how it facilitates development as opposed to doing things manually.

+# 🧾 Tests
+Due to ease of use, tests are run mainly on a local **Ganache** chain.
+In case of having dependencies, these should be **Mocked**.

+Additionally, integration tests should later be performed on a live **Testnet**.

+Optional further testing can be done using:
+- Brownie mainnet forks
+- Custom mainnet forks
+- Local Ganache chains